-New Phi Alpha Theta members.
-Induction ceremony, Spring 2014.
+New Phi Alpha Theta members with officers.
+Induction ceremony, Spring 2016.

 Services and Events:

 Recent winners of the annual Phi Alpha Theta Award:

 2013 Margaret McGuire, Senior Research Project: "Miscommunication and Misinterpretation: The Failure of the Laity to Implement the Reforms of the Second Vatican Council in the United States in Light of the Social and Cultural Conditions of the 1960s."

 2012 Katherine Adams, Senior Research Project: "The West as a Region, As Seen Through Contemporary Letters."

 2011 Anna Kecskés, Senior Research Project: "Three Penny Story: Shame and Punishment in Liberated France."

 2010 Julia Riegel, Senior Research Project: "Songs of Survival: An Exploration of Music, History, and the Holocaust."

 2009 Claire Keller-Scholz, Senior Research Project: "'MUTINY!'
 An Examination of the Social and Political Implications of the British Naval Mutinies during the Napoleonic Wars."

 To be eligible for Phi Alpha Theta, undergraduate students must meet the following requirements: